A criterion for absolute continuity relative to the law of fractional Brownian motion: Introduction and statement of the main result

 In the present paper, our goal is to obtain sufficient conditions for the absolute continuity of the stochastic process

 for the case in which the Hurst parameter $H$ is not equal to $1/2$ and $x_0\in\bR$.
+Here, we assume that $\xi$ is progressively measurable with respect to the filtration $(\cF_t)$.
 If, in addition, the drift $\xi$ is of the form $\xi_t=b(X_t)$ for some function $b:\bR\to\bR$, our aim is to establish sufficient conditions for the equivalence of the law of $X$ to the one of $x_0+W^H$.
 An important special case is the fractional Ornstein--Uhlenbeck process, which can be defined as the pathwise solution of the following integral equation

 where $\rho$ and $m$ are real parameters; see \cite{CheriditoFOU}.